Luna Leopold: Career

 From 1946 to 1950, Leopold served as the Chief Meteorologist of the Pineapple Research Institute, Hawaii.
 In 1950, he joined the U.S. Geological Survey.
 He worked for the USGS until 1972 serving as Hydraulic Engineer (1950–56), Chief Hydrologist (1956–66), and Senior Research Hydrologist (1966–72).
+During his tenure as Chief Hydrologist he made lasting changes in the conduct of hydrology in the USGS.
+He unified the field offices of the Water Resources Division from being identified as surface water, groundwater, or quality of water offices and formed single district offices, one for each state.
+He also created the National Research Program of the Water Resources Division.
+In addition he promoted the importance of USGS working on the important and controversial topics such as land use change, flood control, water pollution, and groundwater development.

 In 1972, Leopold joined the faculty of the University of California, Berkeley as a professor in the Department of Geology and Geophysics and Department of Landscape Architecture.
 He retired in 1986 and continued as a Professor Emeritus until his death in 2006.